Deep Learning for Biological Data Integration

 Mutational Analysis of Metalloproteins

 Modelling and simulation provide a rational approach for predicting how mutations to metalloprotein enzymes will degrade or enhance catalysis of viable substrates.
 These predictions greatly aid the search for useful mutations by prioritizing the screening order of mutants in the laboratory, lowering costs and producton times.
 Key targets have been enzymes which degrade chemical warfare nerve agents and may be used for therapeutic or sanitation purposes.
-This project is a collaboration with researchers at Los Alamos National Laboratory.
+This project was a collaboration with researchers at Los Alamos National Laboratory.

 Multiscale Modeling and Simulation of Multidrug Resistance